TasneemZh/Ajax-Requests/README.md

-The project shows how AJAX requests work with URLs and local files.
+The project shows how AJAX requests/calls work with URLs and local files.
+The project works on both the client and server sides.
+In other words, you can run it either way.
+However, it is has been built to run on the server-side, thus doing the same is recommended.

 ### Some clarification about each type: